uasal/uasal.github.io/_posts/2025-08-19-AO_Summer_School.md

 *Josh and Parker up to their neck in dance dance revolution.*

-Finally, we hit the karaoke bar where, to my surprise, I enjoyed watching Josh and Katie lose their voices. *(Again, not picture ... <sub>but come to my office and I'll show you</sub>. )*
+Finally, we hit the karaoke bar where, to my surprise, I enjoyed watching Josh and Katie lose their voices. *(Again, not pictured ... <sub>but come to my office and I'll show you</sub>. )*

 ## All in All